drasi-project/docs/docs/content/concepts/reactions/_index.md

 When the projection of a continuous query is changed, a message will be published to a [Dapr topic](https://docs.dapr.io/developing-applications/building-blocks/pubsub/howto-publish-subscribe/#subscribe-to-topics).
 The pubsub name will be available on the `PUBSUB` environment variable (default is `rg-pubsub`).
 The topic name will be `<queryId>-results`, so for each queryId you discover in `/etc/queries`, you should subscribe to that Dapr topic.

-A skeleton implementation in Javascript would look something like this
+A skeleton implementation in JavaScript would look something like this

 ```js
 import { DaprServer } from "@dapr/dapr";